City Walking Tour of Plovdiv

 • Get in touch with the local art scene at Kapana

-On the western side of Hisar Kapia is the Plovdiv Regional Ethnographic Museum.
-Housing a collection of 40 000 cultural artifacts, including furniture, musical instruments, clothing, pottery, tools and household objects, it offers a unique look into the lifestyle of the people who inhabited this region in the past.
+Afterwards we keep walking to the Ethnographic Museum, which houses a collection of 40 000 cultural artifacts, including furniture, musical instruments, clothing, pottery, tools and household objects, it offers a unique look into the lifestyle of the people who inhabited this region in the past.
 The museum itself is an intricately decorated Bulgarian Revival Period house heavily featuring Baroque elements.

 Price per person